 When searching for food, they kick up underwater sand storms.

 Diet Oysters, clams, snails and crabs

-Range Atlantic Ocean from New England to the South Caribbean, including Yucatan, northen parts of south America, western Africa and the Cape Verde Islands
+Range Atlantic Ocean from New England to the south Caribbean, including Yucatan, northern parts of south America, western Africa and the Cape Verde Islands

 Habitat These rays swim near the coastline and can be found in waters up to 72 feet deep.